ogeagla/closyr/README.md

 - This project would not have been possible without the symbolic math library `Symja` (https://github.com/axkr/symja_android_library), which has been great to use and I consider it to be like a `MathJs` (https://github.com/josdejong/mathjs) on the JVM.

+## Contribute

+I accept PRs, please open an issue to discuss beforehand to make sure we are in alignment.
+Thanks!

 ## License